-The student must have demonstrated by the presentation of a thesis and/or portfolio containing a significant amount of material worthy of publication or public presentation, and by performance at an oral examination, that the student is capable of pursuing original research making a significant contribution to knowledge or understanding in the field of study, relating particular research projects to the general body of knowledge in the field, and presenting the results of the research in a critical and scholarly way.
+- 50. The student must demonstrate by the presentation of a thesis and/or portfolio and by performance at an oral examination: - capability of pursuing original research making a contribution to knowledge or understanding in the field of study; - adequate knowledge of the field of study and relevant literature; - exercise of critical judgement with regard to both the student's work and that of other scholars in the same general field, relating particular research projects to the general body of knowledge in the field;and - the ability to present the results of the research in a critical and scholarly way.